moclam1905/CocktailRecipes/README.md

 - 📝 **Details** - Get comprehensive instructions, ingredient lists, and beautiful images
 - ⚙️ **Settings** - Customize your experience with theme selection and cache management
 - 📊 **Analytics** - View API performance metrics and optimize app experience
+- 🎲 **Surprise Me!** - Shake your device to discover random cocktails with beautiful animations

 ## 🧪 Did You Know?